 Rebellions Based on Economic Pressures

 The economic situation was a tight one for all the Tudors.
 Henry VIII involved England in costly wars with France and Scotland.
-Philip II of Spain used his marriage to Mary Tudor in order to squeeze resources from England, and Elizabeth I was engaged in a lengthy war with Spain, as well as disputes with Scotland.5 At home in England, harvests were often poor, causing widespread hunger.
-The late 1590’s and 1640’s and 50’s were particularly bad, and Henry VIII’s debasement of the coinage meant that many could not afford their basic needs.6 Unsurprisingly, such conditions caused dissatisfaction and unrest.
+Philip II of Spain used his marriage to Mary Tudor to squeeze resources from England, and Elizabeth I was engaged in a lengthy war with Spain and disputes with Scotland.5 At home in England, harvests were often poor, causing widespread hunger.
+The late 1590s and 1640s and 50s were particularly bad, and Henry VIII’s debasement of the coinage meant that many could not afford their basic needs.6 Unsurprisingly, such conditions caused dissatisfaction and unrest.

-The Yorkshire rebellion in 1489 was a direct result of excessive taxation by Henry VII.
+The Yorkshire rebellion in 1489 directly resulted from excessive taxation by Henry VII.
 It arose when the Earl of Northumberland attempted to collect the subsidy for that year.
-The levy was a new one which had been granted by parliament to allow Henry VII the funds to intervene against the French crown.7
+The levy was a new one that had been granted by parliament to allow Henry VII the funds to intervene against the French crown.7

 The first Cornish Rebellion was also over the issue of taxation.
 Henry VII wanted money for an army to deal with a pretender to the throne, Perkin Warbeck.
-The levels of taxation he demanded were much steeper than any previous years and they followed directly on the heels of a forced loan which had just been levied.7
+The levels of taxation he demanded were much steeper than any previous years, and they followed directly on the heels of a forced loan that had just been levied.7

 The Pilgrimage of Grace, also in 1536, expressed concern over a tax on livestock.
 The participants explained that they were already under significant economic pressure and had sustained losses in the past years.2

-The demands of Kett’s Rebellion complained of the price of land, of rent, and inheritance tax, among other things.4
+The demands of Kett’s Rebellion complained about the price of land, rent, and inheritance tax, among other things.4